-Classic vintage patterns in beautiful colors make our elegant toile bedding collections a must-have for your bedroom decor.
-Toile comforters, duvet covers, bedspreads, bed in a bag and quilt sets are available in twin, twin xl, and full bed sizes for a childrens or teens bedroom - girls will adore these stylish rustic bed linens, and in queen, king, and california king sizes for a master bedroom decor makeover.
-Complete your French country inspired decor with matching sheets, bedskirts and dust ruffles in a variety of colors including black and white, blue, red, yellow, and green on a white or cream background.
-Use decorative pillows to complete your bedding ensembles with throw, toss and European sham pillows.
+Classic vintage patterns in beautiful colors make our elegant toile bedding sets a must-have for your bedroom decor.
+Toile de jouy bedding sets, comforters, duvet covers, bedspreads, bed in a bag and quilt sets are available in twin, twin xl, and full bed sizes for a childrens or teens bedroom - girls will adore these stylish rustic bed linens, and in queen, king, and california king sizes for a master bedroom decor makeover.
+Complete your French toile bedding inspired decor with matching sheets, bedskirts and dust ruffles in a variety of colors including black and white, blue, red, yellow, and green on a white or cream background.
+Use decorative pillows to complete your bed in a bag set or bedding ensembles with throw, toss and European sham pillows.

 Bring the beautiful designs of the countryside to your bedroom windows with matching curtains, drapes and window treatments and valances, available in matching prints, designs and fabrics.
 No detail is spared in the classic look of our bed sets.
 Each comforter set and duvets design evokes the authentic feel of Toile de Jouy that trickles with uncluttered sophistication on each and every print.
 This classic shabby chic inspired pattern, features a repetitive series of prints, often times depicting a rustic pastoral scene scene, is generally one color (black, red, blue, yellow, pink or green) on a with an ivory cream or crisp white background - reminiscent of a classic fine china pattern.

-The History of Toile de Jouy Pronounced twal, (the word means cloth in French), the name comes from Jouy-en-Josas, France where the first plant to commercially produce this type of printing was established in 1760.
+The History of Toile de Jouy Toile pronounced twal, (the word means cloth in French), the name comes from Jouy-en-Josas, France where the first plant to commercially produce this type of printing was established in 1760.
 Typically the images were scenes that told a story.
-Drawings might retell a myth of a French farming family.
+The definition of toile is found in drawings might retell a myth of a French farming family.
 Although it has been continuously produced since then, it experienced a marked upsurge in popularity in recent years.
 This pattern is a timeless Provencal classic characterized by a monochromatic etching on a solid background.
 Usually the artwork resembles a pen and ink sketch with floral and country motifs.